-Concerned about Brexit?
+Confused about Brexit?
 With the clock ticking, we break it down

-But if you’re an international investor, there’s no reason to flee for the exits.
+It has been a fiasco to be sure, but if you’re an international investor, there’s no reason to flee for the exits.
 The UK’s long-simmering debate over how chummy to get with mainland Europe didn’t begin with the Brexit vote, and it’s not going to end anytime soon.

 Stay or leave?
 The great debate

 The ramp-up to the current conundrum has been a long time coming.

 Britain has been part of a European common market for nearly 50 years.
 Joining what would eventually become the European Union was intended to foster economic cooperation and reduce barriers to trade.
 And, by most measures, it did just that.

 But in time, some Britons grew resentful of this new arrangement and wanted to wrest control of their economic affairs from what they viewed as an oppressive superstate.
 Eventually, they were allowed to vote on the issue in a widely anticipated national referendum.

 The year was 1975.